 The year has been a doozy for countless reasons, the lowest-stakes of which is probably the bevy of beauty products Team Byrdie tried this year.
 From moisturizers to dry shampoos to highlighters, we tested and reviewed thousands of items.
 Some broke us out, some were totally forgettable, but a select few blew our minds.
-Those are the products to which this list is dedicated.
+Those are the products we dedicate this list to.

 Admittedly, some of our favorite products of the year were pretty damn pricey, like Sisley Black Rose lip and eye twists ($50 each) and Shani Darden Texture Reform ($95).
 But not everything we tried and loved was so budget-breaking.
 The following 17 products, which we discovered in 2018 and became genuinely obsessed with, are all available at the drugstore.
 Keep scrolling to shop Team Byrdie's favorite affordable skincare, makeup, and hair products of the year.

 Korean brand Joah launched at CVS this year, and our managing editor, Lindsey, was taken with their shockingly high-performance brow pencil.
 "I've been faithful to the same brow pencil for ages, but after trying this variation in Cool Taupe, my old faithful has met its match," she wrote in a review.
 "The micro tip makes for precise application and perfect hairlike strokes, and the formula itself is slightly waxy so it stays in place all day long."